 How low performers impact attrition

 Low performers hurt workplace morale.
 When asked to pick the three greatest problems created by low performers, survey respondents overwhelmingly selected cultural factors.
-The number one issue was that low perfomers lowered overall workplace morale (68 percent).
+The number one issue was that low perfomers lowered overall employee morale (68 percent).
 Forty-four percent of respondents felt that low performers also increased the work burden on high performers.
 In addition, respondents felt that managers were spending a disproportionate amount of time managing weaker employees, drawing leadership’s attention away from other efforts to support employees and move the organization forward.

 Low performers stifle innovation.
 Over half of respondents (54 percent) felt that low performers contributed to a lack of initiative and motivation, resulting in a work culture where mediocrity is accepted.
 Survey respondents said that the greatest benefit of replacing low performers is found in the new ideas and approaches that new hires would bring to the work (39 percent).
 And failure to address low performance was associated with organizations experiencing higher turnover rates: In workplaces with high turnover, employers were slightly less likely to take steps to address low performance compared to workplaces with low turnover (29 percent versus 38 percent).

 Low performers in management positions directly affects attrition.
-In addition to the obvious attrition drivers—limited career growth (33 percent) and pay (23 percent)—26 percent of respondents within high turnover organizations cited “poor management” as the primary reason why people leave the organization.
+In addition to the obvious attrition drivers—limited career growth (33 percent) and competitive compensation (23 percent)—26 percent of respondents within high turnover organizations cited “poor management” as the primary reason why people leave the organization.
 In work environments where high-performing employees left more often than low-performing employees, poor management was nearly twice as likely to be listed as the main reason people left (20 percent versus 12 percent).

 How to move forward

 1. Know Your High Performers.
-To help your company succeed, we recommend identifying your high performers (i.e., the top 10 percent to 15 percent) and focus your efforts on retaining them.
+To help your company succeed, we recommend identifying your high performers (i.e., the top 10 percent to 15 percent) and focus your efforts on retaining talent.
 While all-employee surveys and exit surveys can help organizations maintain an active pulse on employee satisfaction and the reasons why people leave, it is important to narrow in on high-performer happiness and engagement.
 At Eagle Hill, we routinely conduct “stay” interviews to solicit direct feedback from high performers on how to improve the company.

 2. Define What “High Performance” Means In Your Organization—and Publicize It.
 We recommend first identifying the performance behaviors that your organization expects and rewards.
 A good place to start is by observing and recording the behaviors that your current high performers exhibit—those are the best indicators of what’s important to and valued by your organization.
 One company’s definition of a high performer may differ from another’s, and a low performer in one organization could be a high performer at another.
 Maintaining your workplace culture is about hiring people who align with your company’s core values, decision-making style, and desired work habits.
 We have found that it’s those “right fit” hires who become high performers.